The best websites for rose care advice

 Alternatively, if you want to know how to plant a dead root rose, Gardeners’ World has a step by step guide for you to follow.
 And if you want to find out more about different types of roses, search Gardeners’ World’s plant directory for useful factual information.

 And if you’re looking for products to help boost your rose care regime, visit David Austin Roses‘ online home.
 David Austin is a specialist breeder of English roses.
 As well as essential rose food, you’ll also find handy tips on rose care, as well as details of how to visit David Austin’s Plant Centre in Shropshire.

 More tips on planting roses

 Follow these tips and you’ll soon be on your way to growing roses that really stand out.
 If you’re not sure what to do with your roses after you’ve cut them, Rosenotes.com offers some colourful inspiration.
-Scour the posts on this site to see some truly beautiful roses and stunning ideas for arrangements.
+Scour the posts on this site to see some truly beautiful roses, stunning ideas for arrangements and inspiration for planting.

-And don’t forget, the RHS host the Chelsea Flower Show every year in spring.
+And don’t forget, the RHS host the Chelsea Flower Show every year in spring (the 2021 show has been moved to September).
 If you’re seeking design inspiration for your new rose garden, this is just the place to find it.
 You’ll be surrounded by gardening experts and fans too, so you could pick some valuable tips on your visit.